junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "And you?"
 Dean throws the question back.

 Cas seems to surprised to be asked.
-The signal lights on the dashboard flash briefly, like a computer progress bar in loading mode, then, "I will be."
+The signal lights on the dashboard flash briefly, like a computer progress bar in loading mode, thinking, then, "I will be."

 Dean is just about to ask what he means, when there is a small knock on the window.
-Sam bends over the driver side window, with a big stupid smile on his face.
+Sam bends over Dean's side of the window, with a big stupid smile on his face.

 Dean steps out, asking but already knew the answer, "How's it going?"

 "Eileen's fine -- real, I mean -- both."
 Sam stutters.

 "How you feel?"
-Dean prompts.
+Dean smiles small, happy for his little brother.

 "Hopeful, I think."
-Sam tilts his head slightly, considering, "I would have wished to give anything to have all of us back, alive, before any of those happen.
+Sam tilts his head slightly, considering, "I would have wished to give anything to have all of us back, alive, before any of those happened.
 Looks like now I just got what I wished.
 Be careful about what you wish for, right?"

 He suddenly remembers something, asking quickly with a stunned look on his face, "Wait, 2010, does that mean Bobby is still alive?"